Ghini/server/docs/participate.rst

 .. image:: images/participate-20190722114427.png

-If you do not see these, you are being handled by the software as a visitor, and you need to logout and log back in with your full permissions.
+If you do not see these, you are being handled by the software as a visitor, and you need to logout |logout| and log back in with your full permissions.

 organize your pictures
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~